Refinancing Your Home in Ontario: When It Makes Sense and How to Do It

 3. Locking In a Better Rate

 If you are in a variable rate mortgage and rates have risen significantly, or if you locked into a fixed rate before rates dropped materially and the remaining term is short enough that the penalty is manageable, refinancing into a lower fixed rate can make sense.
-The math is straightforward: calculate the total penalty cost, divide by the monthly payment savings, and determine your break-even point.
+The math is straightforward: calculate the total penalty cost, divide by the monthly payment savings, and determine your break-even point, a mortgage calculator run at your current rate versus the new rate shows the monthly delta in seconds.
 If you expect to stay in the home for longer than the break-even period, it makes financial sense to break and refinance.

 How Break Penalties Are Calculated in Canada